 However, the point evaluation happens inside a finite field, and it is only well defined if the field modulus is known.
 Smart contracts could contain a table mapping the commitment version to a modulus, but this would not allow smart contract to take into account future upgrades to a modulus that is not known yet.
 By allowing access to the modulus inside the EVM, the smart contract can be built so that it can use future commitments and proofs, without ever needing an upgrade.

 In the interest of not adding another precompile, we return the modulus and the polynomial degree directly from the point evaluation precompile.
 It can then be used by the caller.
 It is also “free” in that the caller can just ignore this part of the return value without incurring an extra cost – systems that remain upgradable for the foreseeable future will likely use this route for now.

-excess_data_gas is the total “extra” amount of data gas that the chain has consumed relative to the “targeted” number (
+excess_blob_gas is the total “extra” amount of blob gas that the chain has consumed relative to the “targeted” number (

 Like EIP-1559, it’s a self-correcting formula: as the excess goes higher, the

 blob_gasprice increases exponentially, reducing usage and eventually forcing the excess back down.

 X blob gas, then in block

 Hence, it has a similar effect to the existing EIP-1559, but is more “stable” in the sense that it responds in the same way to the same total usage regardless of how it’s distributed.

 BLOB_GASPRICE_UPDATE_FRACTION controls the maximum rate of change of the blob gas price.
 It is chosen to target a maximum change rate of